15 Endangered Ocean Species and Marine Animals

 2. Vaquita (Phoeocna sinus)

-An inhabitant of the shallow, murky waters off the shore of the Baja Peninsula in Mexico, Vaquitas are the world’s smallest and critically endangered cetaceans.
+An inhabitant of the shallow, murky waters off the shore of the Baja Peninsula in Mexico, Vaquitas are the world’s smallest critically endangered cetaceans.

 This rare marine mammal is on the brink of extinction only a half-century after its first sighting.
-Features of Vaquita include the dark rings around their eyes, lips with dark patches, and a thin line from the mouth to dorsal fins.
+Features of Vaquita include the dark rings around their eyes, lips with dark patches, and a thin line from the mouth to the dorsal fins.

-Image for representation purpose only
+Image for representation purposes only.

-Extensive use of gill-netting for fishing in the Gulf of California has endangered this marine species, resulting in a gradual drop in population since the 1940s.
+Extensive use of gill netting for fishing in the Gulf of California has endangered this marine species, resulting in a gradual drop in population since the 1940s.

 Watch Vaquita’s video here.

-3. Blue Whale (Balaenoptera musculus)
+4. Blue Whale (Balaenoptera musculus)

 The largest living mammal on earth, the blue whale, belongs to the baleen whales and features more than 100 feet in length and around 200 tonnes in weight.

-Image for representation purpose only
+Image for representation purposes only.

 Watch the blue whale video here.

-4. Kemp’s Ridley Sea Turtle (Lepidochelys kempii)
+5. Kemp’s Ridley Sea Turtle (Lepidochelys kempii)

 Primarily found in the Gulf of Mexico, the Kemp’s Ridley sea turtle often migrates to the Atlantic Ocean only to come back to lay eggs.
 This group of turtles has a unique way of nesting.
 The female turtles arrive in large numbers- a procession called Arribadas- on a single beach to lay eggs.

-Image for representation purpose only
+Image for representation purposes only.

 Watch the video of Kemp Ridley Sea Turtle here.

-5. Steller Sea Lion (Eumetopiasjubatus)
+7. Steller Sea Lion (Eumetopiasjubatus)

-The largest member of the Otariid family and the fourth largest of all seal species, this eared seal could be located in the cold coastal waters of the North Pacific.
-Also known as the northern sea lion, the species is named after Georg Wilhelm Steller, a naturalist who first discovered them in 1741.
+The largest member of the Otariid family and the fourth largest of all seal species, the eared seal can be found in the cold coastal waters of the North Pacific.

-Image for representation purpose only
+Image for representation purposes only.

 According to reports, its population has declined by more than 60% due to natural and human threats since the 1960s.
 However, the eastern Steller sea lion was omitted from the U.S. Endangered Species List in 2013 after increasing population in recent years.